The University of Strasbourg Symposium

 • The connection of the proposed presentation’s focus to the theme of the Symposium

-• The strategies attendees can use to apply ideas from the proposed presentation to research, teaching, or other (e.g., product development) practices
+• The methods attendees can use to apply ideas from the proposed presentation to research, teaching, or other (e.g., product development) practices

 Proposals should be submitted as .doc files emailed to kirk.stamant@gmail.com, and the subject line of the related message should read “Strasbourg Symposium.”